Morgan University Center Policy and Guidelines

 No materials or signs of any kind may be affixed to walls, ceilings, equipment, or other areas of the facility without written approval from an authorized MUC staff person.

-Because of the limited space available for the distribution of informational materials in MUC- managed areas, the following procedures have been established to manage all distribution areas.
-These procedures apply to the MUC and exterior walkways, to and from the MUC.
+Because of the limited space available for the distribution of informational materials in the Morgan University Center the following guidelines have been established to manage all distribution areas.

-Registered student organizations and University departments may reserve banners and information table areas without charge.
+Registered student organizations and University departments may reserve banner and information table areas without charge.

 Space is assigned on a first- come first- served basis.
 Space may be reserved for the duration of your Event.

-The sponsoring organization is responsible for hanging and removing their banners/ posters at the designated location.
+The sponsoring organization is responsible for hanging and removing their banners/posters at the designated location.
 Wire, tape, or any other material that will damage surfaces cannot be used.
 String, rubber bands, and zip ties are acceptable.
-Banners and sandwich boards must be removed at the end of operating hours on the last day of the reservation.
+Banners must be removed by the end of operating hours on the last day of the reservation.
 Banners and posters not removed will be discarded.

 Any use of an information table to promote the use or purchase of a commercial product or service or for fund raising will be considered a sales or service solicitation table and must follow the procedures governing those practices.